chankyo123/reductive-lie-neuron/README.md

 Unlike previous methods like [LieNeurons](https://github.com/UMich-CURLY/LieNeurons), which are tailored for semi-simple Lie algebras (e.g., `so(3)`), our work introduces a general approach to construct **non-degenerate bilinear forms for any `n x n` matrix Lie algebra**, including reductive ones like `gl(n)`.
 This allows for the principled design of equivariant layers and nonlinearities for a much broader class of symmetries.

-This repository provides the official code to reproduce the experiments in our paper, including algebraic benchmarks and a challenging drone state estimation task.
+This repository provides the official code to reproduce the experiments in our paper.

 ---